-Without a compass, you can still use your map by relying on visible features, but a compass allows you to more accurate and navigate where there are few obvious landscape features.
+Without a compass, you can still use your map by relying on visible features, but a compass allows you to be more accurate and navigate where there are few obvious landscape features,

 There are loads of magnetic compasses available, from ones attached to penknives to huge, expensive ships compasses.
 Here's some of the most common:

 This will tell you which way is north, but without a rotating bezel or an easy way of alignment, it will never be very accurate.
 They are inexpensive, but very cheap ones can be poor.

 Best for: driving and road cycling where you only need the approximate direction, or as an emergency spare